acl-org/acl-2023/_pages/faq.md

 A: Sorry we have decided that all submissions without Limitations will be desk rejected {: .answer}

+Q: I want to commit my ARR submission to EMNLP, and cannot find the submission link.
+{: .question}
+A: we intend to use the same submission link for ARR comission, but in order to avoid inconvenience in the review system, we are holding the activation until review begins.
+We expect that the submission page will be ready by Jul 10th.
+Thanks for your waiting!
+{: .answer}

 <!-- _This FAQ is coming soon and will be frequently updated.
 Please check back often!_ -->

 <!--<style>